ariadruker1/IND3156/README.md

 ``` go
 $ go build hellotest.go
 ```
 at the command line.
-The build call means it will be compiled to create and executable, this is the call similar to javac, gcc, or gfortran.
+The build call means it will be compiled to create an executable, this is the call similar to javac, gcc, or gfortran.

 Writing my above applications code for the go language I began with [playing with binary](https://github.com/ariadruker1/IND3156/blob/master/binary.go).
 What I found was that unlike C I could not define variables in binary but rather would have to define them as integers and use bitwise logic statements to change the binary bit by bit.